FlorianHubl/LocalStorage/README.md

 - Add it using XCode menu **File > Swift Package > Add Package Dependency**
 - Add **https://github.com/FlorianHubl/LocalStorage.git** as Swift Package URL
-- Click on the Package
+- Click on the package
 - Click Add Package and you are done :D

 ## Requirements